DamianB-BitFlipper/algo-diploma/README.md

 ##### Revoke Diploma

 Similar to the diploma issuance, the registrar calls the DApp by sending a transaction with the appropriate arguments.
 In this case, this is only the account that will get its diploma revoked.
-This is fasciliated by the same Python SDK call as above, but where the first argument of the `app_args` is the string `"revoke-diploma"`.
+This is facilitated by the same Python SDK call as above, but where the first argument of the `app_args` is the string `"revoke-diploma"`.

 ##### Reassign Registrar